lucachiaravalloti/enhancedjava/README.md

 	}
 }
 ```
-2. Second, write a class holding the values, like this:
+2. Write a class holding the values, your class must have a method which segnature is in our example:
 ```
 public class Person {